bloom-solutions/message_bus_client_worker/README.md

 ## How it Works

 Every time `MessageBusClientWorker::EnqueuingWorker` is enqueued, `EnqueuingWorker` attempts to enqueue a `MessageBusClientWorker::SubscriptionWorker` per channel that is found in `MessageBusClientWorker.configuration.subcriptions`.
-If there is a running worker that has a connection open to the channel, a job will **not** be enqueued, thanks to [sidekiq-unique-jobs](https://github.com/mhenrixon/sidekiq-unique-jobs).

 `SubscriptionWorker` will open a connection to the server, and try the following (not all have been implemented):